72 Sold Lawsuit: Latest Updates, Claims & What Sellers Should Know

 A group of homeowners initiated the lawsuit against 72 Sold.
 Represented by various legal firms, these individuals claim they experienced significant losses due to alleged misrepresentations.
 Their legal representation argues that 72 Sold’s business model benefited the company at the expense of sellers.

-How is 72 Sold Lawsuit Responding?
+How is the 72 Sold Lawsuit Responding?

 72 Sold has denied all allegations.
 The company asserts that its advertising and sales practices comply with real estate regulations.
 In response to the lawsuit, 72 Sold argues that its model is straightforward and delivers on promises.
 It also claims that many clients have achieved successful sales through the program, refuting claims of systematic deception.